cadencorontzos/lzwfordna/code/README.md

 - `cmake` and `g++`
 - if haven't installed the submodules for this repo, run `git submodules update --init --recursive`
 - some code relies on little endianess
+- some code uses `pext`, which requires an x86 instruction set.
+Computers that don't support `pext` may see varied performance results

 ### Usage